 Antarctic Convergence (Polar Front) - A surface boundary where which the colder, north flowing Antarctic Surface Waters sink beneath warmer circulating waters.
 This marks a change in the oceans surface temperature and also chemical composition.
 North of the convergence, the area is known as the sub-Antarctic.

 arid - Very dry.
-An area with little
+An area with little rain

-Antarctica is largely classed as arid.
+is largely classed as arid.

 arthropod - A group of invertebrates with hard exoskeletons and jointed limbs such as insects, spiders, and crustaceans (shrimps, crabs, lobsters).